Online security and safety

 The internet offers incredible opportunities and information for people of all ages, and it connects us in a way that we have never been connected before – especially in rural, regional and remote areas.

 It means that we can more easily stay in touch with people, in spite of geographic distances.
-We can ring or instant message our children (perhaps at boarding school) and they can stay in touch with their family and friends, regardless of how far away they are.
+We can ring or message our children (perhaps at boarding school) and they can stay in touch with their family and friends, regardless of how far away they are.
 We can easily and safely work from home, removing the need for commuting.
 And we can talk to our doctors and specialists without travelling for hours.

-But there is a darker side to this new accessibility – and like a ‘real world’ highway, certain rules need to be adhered to so that everyone can have a safe experience.
+But there is a darker side to this new accessibility – and like a real world highway, everyone needs to know and follow the rules, that everyone can have a safe experience.

 We have gathered some basic tips and tools, along with some vital links, to help keep your online experiences as positive as possible.

 If you feel your computer security has been breached, turn off your computer, devices, and internet services and call your service provider or the Regional Tech Hub for support

 What is online or cyber-security?

 Online – or cyber – security refers to protecting data and information networks such as your computer, tablet or mobile phone.
 If you do not take steps to manage your cyber security, your devices can get harmful viruses that may stop them from working, or you could lose important personal information such as credit card details to criminals.

 The best way to stay safe is to never trust unexpected contacts.
 If something is real and proper, you can contact the person, organisation, business, or Government department directly when it suits you and with all your information in place.
 No legitimate organisation should pressure you to make a decision on the spot.